Back to blog

 For many organizations, the standard data safeguards of public clouds are sufficient.
 However, those operating in jurisdictions with strict data privacy regulation or highly regulated industries, for instance, in finance or healthcare, might require a private cloud or on-premises hosting.
 In addition, multiple server locations give you more flexibility to work with data where you want.

-Learn more about options for storing data in our article: How to host your analytics: public cloud vs private cloud vs self-hosted
+Learn more about data storage options in our article: How to host your analytics: public cloud vs private cloud vs self-hosted.

 Discussing the basis of privacy-compliant analytics, you can’t forget about the data itself.
 As with the free Google Analytics alternatives, data quality also plays a role in enterprise plans.